Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 High availability (HA) is a design principle to ensure operational continuity over a given period.
-For Klaw, being an essential tool in managing and monitoring Kafka clusters, the application must be resilient to potential system failures.
-Achieving high availability for Klaw means eliminating single points of failure and ensuring minimal or no downtime, thereby leading to a more reliable Kafka governance.
+For Klaw, being an essential tool in managing and monitoring Apache Kafka clusters, the application must be resilient to potential system failures.
+Achieving high availability for Klaw means eliminating single points of failure and ensuring minimal or no downtime, thereby leading to a more reliable Apache Kafka governance.
 Unforeseen events and emergencies can cause server failures, affecting even the most robust systems.
 By supporting high availability, Klaw is equipped to automatically recover from component failures, thereby